Croll1312/C0M91373-H4CK1N6-C0U453-4ND-04-6U1D3/README.md

 The author of this course alias "Croll1" is not responsible for the actions carried out by the students of the strictly marked activities of this course.
-Any act carried out without the consent of the tutor and/or the owners of the target impacted is the responsibility of the person who executed it.
+Any act attack without the consent of the tutor and/or the owners of the target impacted is the responsibility of the person who executed it.

 ***FROM ZERO TO MEDIUM/ADVANCED - theoretical/practical***

-This course is designed so that you can obtain the knowledge from basic to intermediate level, bordering on the advanced level, that every person who aspires to be a hacker <b><i>should</b></i> have, aimed at everyone amateur, student and/or professional in the area, in order to be able to offer them the opportunity to learn everything they need about hacking for free and by their own means (this is my collaboration to the world from the hacker culture).
+This course were designed for obtain the knowledge from basic to medium level, almost advanced, that every person who aspires to be a hacker <b><i>should</b></i> have, aimed at everyone amateur, student and/or professional in the area, in order to be able to offer them the opportunity to learn everything they need about hacking for free and by their own means (this is my collaboration to the world of hacker culture).

 Knowledge MUST BE FREE, therefore, let's spread it to whoever requests it WITHOUT PROFIT PURPOSES.